-Pop Culture dictionary National Hamburger Day or National Burger Day [ nash-uh-nl ham-bur-ger, bur-ger dey ] What does National Hamburger Day?
-National Hamburger Day is an unofficial holiday variously observed on May 28, July 28, and December 21.
-It's an occasion to celebrate hamburgers, primarily in the form of eating them, of course.
-Not to fret vegetarians and vegans: Meatless options are included.
-Related words National Eggnog Day, National Bacon Day, National Wine Day, National Hangover Day, 🌭 Hot Dog emoji Where does National Hamburger Day come from?
-Shutterstock The origin of the hamburger is much disputed.
-The word is recorded in the 1880s and is short for Hamburg(er) steak, dished up in New York City in the 1830s and resembling a Salisbury steak.
-The dish is said to be based on applications of beef sausage brought to the US by German immigrants in the 19th century—referencing the city of Hamburg, Germany, whose port many immigrants went through.
-Pillsbury Who put the patty between two buns is also hotly disputed, with many claims to invention in the US.
+Pop Culture dictionary National Hamburger Day or National Burger Day [ nash-uh-nl ham-bur-ger, bur-ger dey ] When and when is National Hamburger Day?
+National Hamburger Day is an unofficial holiday, most commonly observed on May 28, that celebrates hamburgers.
+Don't fret, vegetarians and vegans: meatless options are included.
+What's hot white boy summer simp cancel culture excited delirium Related words 🍔 Hamburger emoji, National Eggnog Day, National Bacon Day, National Wine Day, National Hangover Day, 🌭 Hot Dog emoji Where does National Hamburger Day come from?
+The word hamburger is recorded in the 1880s and is short for Hamburg(er) steak, which was first dished up in New York City in the 1830s and resembled a Salisbury steak.
+The dish is said to be based on applications of beef sausage brought to the US in the 1800s by German immigrants, many of whom left through the port of Hamburg, Germany.
+Who put the patty between two buns is also hotly disputed, with many claims to invention in the US.
 Hamburger was further shortened to burger by the 1930s, by which time the food was already popular in the US.
-They have remained so ever since.
-McDonald’s, anyone?
 In 2012, PBS estimated that Americans alone eat 50 billion burgers a year.
 And, since at least 2010, people have been celebrating them on May 28 on National Hamburger Day.
-Examples of National Hamburger Day So I was born on national hamburger day.
-My love for burgers makes so much sense now @jewcuccherini, May, 2018 Food retailers, cafes, bars, restaurants and, most of all, burger bars, should exploit National Hamburger Day to pull in the punters and entice them to sample their delicious hamburgers.
+Examples of National Hamburger Day I’d like to wish everyone a Happy and Safe National Hamburger Day Eve #NationalHamburgerDayEve @AllAboutThatEve, December 20, 2020 Food retailers, cafes, bars, restaurants and, most of all, burger bars, should exploit National Hamburger Day to pull in the punters and entice them to sample their delicious hamburgers.
 Gabrielle Pickard-Whitehead, Small Business Trends, April 14, 2019 Popular now white boy summer simp cancel culture excited delirium Who uses National Hamburger Day?
-As noted, National Hamburger Day is variously marked on May 28, July 28, and December 21.
-On those days, the holiday is often noted as the hashtag #NationalHamburgerDay with a side of the hamburger emoji, 🍔.
+As noted, National Hamburger Day variously marked on May 28, July 28, and December 21.
+The May 28 seems to be the most popular, however, and the holiday is often noted as the hashtag #NationalHamburgerDay with a side of the Hamburger emoji 🍔.
 Today is a day to remember why we have the freedom to post silly photos on social media.
 It’s a day to remember the many American soldiers who gave their lives for this freedom.
 So go and have fun and celebrate #nationalhamburgerday and post fun photos and remember #MemorialDay pic.twitter.com/y9zMAW4LOt — James Maslow (@jamesmaslow) May 28, 2018 #NationalHamburgerDay!
 Yumm 😋 pic.twitter.com/ypTEOSZXKI — Good Morning America (@GMA) July 28, 2018 Happy National Hamburger Day! pic.twitter.com/f3qKjsNPut — OMGFacts (@OMGFacts) December 21, 2018 Despite being called a national holiday, National Hamburger Day is marked around the world.
-Whenever they observe it or not, people use National Hamburger Day as an excuse to discuss hamburgers in culture, show them off in cuisine, or, most important, just gobble them up.
-And oh, companies and restaurants certainly seize the marketing opportunity, too. current thought: google could probably just (completely unprompted and without precedent) designate a random day of the year "national hamburger day" with a google doodle and everything, & fast food restaurants would see a 20% spike in sales that same afternoon. too much power — hi i'm cyan (@crashlapine) April 23, 2019 Just Added shelfie, ACAB, yeet, Karen, BIPOC Note This is not meant to be a formal definition of National Hamburger Day like most terms we define on Dictionary.com, but is rather an informal word summary that hopefully touches upon the key aspects of the meaning and usage of National Hamburger Day that will help our users expand their word mastery.
+People use National Hamburger Day as an excuse to discuss hamburgers in culture, show them off in cuisine, or just gobble them up.
+And oh, companies and restaurants certainly seize the marketing opportunity, too, on the day.
+Just Added 🍂 Fallen Leaf emoji, 🍃 Leaf Fluttering in the Wind emoji, excited delirium, Earth Day, Coachella Note This is not meant to be a formal definition of National Hamburger Day like most terms we define on Dictionary.com, but is rather an informal word summary that hopefully touches upon the key aspects of the meaning and usage of National Hamburger Day that will help our users expand their word mastery.